andymasteroffish/ofxGCode/README.md

 This is a work in progress.
 Some parts are a bit buggy.
 I'll add features as I need 'em.

+There are parts of this that are wildly innificient.
+Trimming functions in particular will really slow things down when done in large numbers.
+Luckily you don't need to hit 30FPS when making a still image.

+See ofxGCode.hpp and ofxGLine.h for explanations.
+These two classes make up the bulk of the fnctionality and I have tried to comment them nicely.

 If you like my plotter work, you can buy some of it here: https://andymakes.bigcartel.com/

 This library incorporates some features from these repos: